Working with Image Data in FFCV¶

 Writing image datasets¶

-In most machine learning datasets, images are compressed using JPEG
+In most machine learning datasets, images are compressed using JPEG then

 stored.
-While this scheme is very space-efficient, decoding JPEG
+While this scheme is very space-efficient, decoding JPEG images

 requires